Final Rider Information

 Riders have the option of doing the event solo or as a pair.
 Paired riders will have designated ‘hand over’ points along the route where one rider can pass the timing baton to the other.

 Each rider will be given a route booklet with event information as well as maps of the course.
-All forest sectors will be signed with course marking arrows and tape, linking road sections will be clearly marked in the route booklet and via the event gpx files – they will not to be course marked
+The full route will be on gpx – forest sectors will be signed (in the event of any diversion) with course marking arrows and tape, all sections will be clearly marked in the route booklet and via the event gpx files – they will not to be course marked

 Please note that a degree of navigation may be required on the linking road sections between the forests, the full ride gpx will cover this – available 2-3 weeks before the start.
 We strongly recommend that riders carry the means to backup electrical devices with additional batteries.

-At 96km there is a short steep carry which is not suitable for road style pedals.
+At 96km there is a short steep carry which is not suitable for road style shoes/pedals.

 Riders should ensure that they remain on the event route in case we need to locate you.